 Or say, “Take it easy” on this Lazy Man’s Chair (a.k.a.
 “Deck Chair”)

 We had two of these back then in Butterworth, but I think we gave them away to our neighbours when we moved to the island in 1973.
 Ever since then, my butt had never seen better days…..haiz.
-Thinking consciously, I have not seen this deck chair anywhere, in anyone’s home for the last 30 years.
-This generation is definitely missing out something. — feeling amused.
+Thinking consciously, I have not seen this deck chair anywhere, in anyone’s home for the last 35 years.
+This generation is definitely missing out something.

-In the days of old, life was not a bed of roses and most of the folks were poor and slept on straw mats laid out on bare wooden floor or cement floor.
+In the days of old, life was not a bed of roses — and certainly not a box of chocolates — and most of the folks were poor and slept on straw mats laid out on bare wooden floor or cement floor.

 A Canvas Bed was a luxury.
 For a poor tired soul worn out by a day’s hard toil, it afforded him/her that proverbial cosy rosy slumber.
 It was nice to sleep on, especially on a warm humid night, with convection cooling reaching underneath the body, and the canvas providing contour-compliant support for the body.
 Sounds rather advanced, right ?